MelodyDuplaix/MelodyDuplaix/README.md

 🔭 I am currently learning about data and python, to become a data analyst <br>
 🖤 I love developing applications in python (especially with streamlit).<br>
-🌱 I am working with obsidian, and like to expand it whith plugins
+🌱 I am working with obsidian, and like to expand it whith plugins. <br>
+⌨️ I share my lessons notes on [this website](https://share.note.sx/11facbe7124c27d45b5c3fe1cc49e97a#EBHLEzO5BZnetq/DlTd/a5tielrVWDcpJwuMwcpx3Kk).